advigator/guides/src/pages/docs/targeting.md

 ---
 ## Negative targeting
 Negative targeting contains keywords and competitor product pages where you do not want your product to appear.
-You can use it to exclude keywords from which you do not want to receive traffic because they are irrelevant or misleading with the product you sell.
+You can use it to exclude keywords that are irrelevant or misleading with the product you sell.

 ### Negative keywords
 Any word or keyword can be excluded in exact match or phrase.